 I’d given up for short periods before, during pregnancies, etc, but I had always counted the days till I could drink again.
 This time it was different.
 It was as if a light had come on, and I didn’t ever go back.

 I found that rather than giving something up, I was gaining my life back.
 I discovered – to quote the most perfect book title by Catherine Gray, ‘the unexpected joy of being sober’!

 If only someone had told me before how freaking fantastic life without alcohol is!
 I’d read about all the benefits that can come when you reduce or give up drinking.
-Better sleep, regulated weight, better digestion, better sex, better cognitive function, and many people report their anxiety reduces or dissipates.
+Better sleep, regulated weight, better digestion, better sex, better cognitive function, and many people report their feelings of uneasiness reduces or dissipates.
 I didn’t lose any weight for a few months and I felt ‘chaotic’, but eventually all the benefits kicked in – and more.
-All the overheating stopped, no more hot flushes!
+All the overheating stopped, no more hot flashes!
 My eyesight improved (really!) and I got shiny locks, sober hair (who knew!)
 And I feel younger.
 Want the best anti-ageing secret ever?
 Ditch the booze!
 (You’re welcome!)
 As for the mirror in the bedroom, I smile at it now, if I remember.
 There are still some bulges and I’m far from perfect, but it’s not self-loathing anymore.
 I’m not quite there yet, but I am ‘self-love curious’.
 I am… dare I say it, happy, healthy and sober.